EthanEFung/smartcar_backend_coding_challenge/README.md

 PORT=3000
 ```

-Be sure to install and check to make sure that the version that is
+Be sure to install and check to make sure that the version of node that is
 run is 8.9.4.
 In the command line, you can run `node -v` to check.
 If node is already installed, and the version is greater than 8.9.4.,
-you can update your version by running `nvm install 8.9.4`
+you can update your version by running `nvm install 8.9.4`.
+A
+notification should appear that notifies that version being used is 8.9.4

 Node comes prepackaged with node package manager.